kunrex/Sugar.Lang/docs/README.md

 It initially started as a C# project.
 I transitioned to C++ in an attempt to grow comfortable with the language as this is my first "proper" C++ project.

-I aimed to create something simple but useful.
-Sugar inspired by C#, C++, and Python mainly but C# gets most of the credit.
-Personally, I think C# is a wonderful language and while sugar doesn't come close to it in regard of features, I've tried my best at implementing those aspects which I think are fundamental.
+Sugar is inspired by C#, C++, and Python mainly but C# gets most of the credit.
+Personally, I think C# is a wonderful language and while sugar doesn't come close to it in regard of features, I've tried my best at implementing those which I think are fundamental.

 ## The Basics